 Finland has a strong drinking culture, and the long, cold, dark winters often result in increased alcoholism due to depression.
 In the 1960s, Finland had the highest consumption of hard liquor and the most arrests for drunkenness among the Nordic countries.
-As a result, medium strength beers and ciders were encouraged as a more moderate way to enjoy alcohol.
-Which means there are a lot of fantastic Finnish ciders.
+As a result, medium-strength beers and ciders were encouraged as a more moderate way to enjoy alcohol.
+This means there are a lot of fantastic Finnish ciders.
 Good brands include Cid Siideri and Happy Joe.
 The ciders tend to be very fruity but not overly sweet.

 10. Finnish Sodas

 Finland has some very unique and tasty sodas that are made locally.
-I really enjoyed Pommac, which was invented in 1919 as nonalcoholic champagne alternative for the wealthy.
+I really enjoyed Pommac, which was invented in 1919 as a nonalcoholic champagne alternative for the wealthy.
 Kane's soda also has some unique and delightful flavors.
 Like the ciders, Finnish sodas tend not to be overly sweet.